tejalselokar25/wd2026/README.md

 # wd2026
-This repository is for wd files
+This repository is for wd files.